muratk5n/thirdwave/en/index.md

 ---

-I watched the cast interview for Matrix 4, they were discussing how "a man plugging into the Matrix as a woman" would be *so scandalous* the studio would certainly nix it...
+I watched the cast interview for Matrix 4, they were discussing whether "a man plugging into the Matrix as a woman" would be *so scandalous* the studio would think nixing it...
 Imagine that.. with all the problems in the world, this is where you choose to focus?
 Here is the level of rebelliousness of their art...
-All blue Dem dimwits
+All-blue Dem dimwits

 ---